-Make sure that your plant has easy access to reach your products into the local market.
+Make sure that your plant has easy access to reach your products in the local market.

 There should be enough water resources in the surrounding areas of your plant.
-Otherwise, the locals might complain against water shortage because of heavy usage of bore well water by your plant.
+Otherwise, the locals might complain about water shortage because of the heavy usage of bore well water by your plant.

-You require some skilled laborers in your plant.
-Should check the availability of skilled labor in that area.
+You require some skilled labourers in your plant.
+Should check the availability of skilled labour in that area.

 There should not be any chemical or polluting industries near your plant.